Education in India: Curriculum issues

 Modern education in India is often criticised for being based on rote learning rather than problem solving.
-Anil K. Rajvanshi writes that Indian education system seems to be producing zombies since in most of the schools students seemed to be spending majority of their time in preparing for competitive exams rather than learning or playing.
+Anil K. Rajvanshi writes that the Indian education system seems to be producing zombies since in most of the schools students seemed to be spending majority of their time in preparing for competitive exams rather than learning or playing.
 Preschool for Child Rights states that almost 99% of pre-schools do not have any curriculum at all.
-Also creativity is not encouraged or is considered a form of entertainment in most institutions.
+Also, creativity is not encouraged and is considered a form of entertainment in most institutions.
 The 2009 Hindi movie 3 Idiots specifically highlighted these issues, which led to major debates, especially in higher education.

 The British "essentialist" view of knowledge of the nineteenth century emphasised the individual, scientific, universal, and moral aims of education ahead of the social and cultural.
 This, combined with the colonial construction of Indian society, designed to preserve the ideological lead of the Empire post-1857, it helped shape the official nineteenth-century school curriculum.
 The rejection of nationalist Gopal Krishna Gokhale's Bill (1911) to make primary education free and compulsory by the colonial administration and English-educated and often upper-caste elite further helped sustain a curriculum that focused on colonial objectives.
-Holmes and McLean (1989, 151) argues that despite tensions between the colonial view of education and the nationalist postcolonial aims of education, British essentialism grew unassailable roots in India partly because "colonial values coincided with those of indigenous traditions."
+Holmes and McLean (1989, 151) argue that despite tensions between the colonial view of education and the nationalist postcolonial aims of education, British essentialism grew unassailable roots in India partly because "colonial values coincided with those of indigenous traditions."

+Since India's independence, the composition of school curricula, particularly national NCERT history textbooks, has been a subject of ongoing debate among educational authorities and scholars.
+Proponents of curriculum reform, including initiatives under the National Education Policy (NEP) 2020, argue that historic syllabi disproportionately prioritized Delhi-centric imperial dynasties, such as the Delhi Sultanate and Mughal Empire, while underrepresenting regional powers including the Ahoms of Assam, the Maratha Empire, the Chola and Vijayanagara dynasties of South India, and northern indigenous traditions.
+Advocates maintain that recent textbook revisions seek to decolonize national history and offer a more inclusive representation of India's diverse regional heritage.Policies drafted such as National Education Policy (NEP) 2020 that have broad reach also involving higher education, are also criticized for not advocating for equitable and just educational foundation rather to a privileged few.
+For example, the draft curriculum for undergraduate mathematics released by UGC as part of NEP, contained Kala Ganpana (traditional Indian time calculation), Bharatiya Bijganit (Indian algebra), Shulba Sutra (maxims of fire-altar measurements), among others while providing limited coverage of core subjects and applied math, as well as poorly designed elective courses.
+Indian-origin Field medalist, Manjul Bhargava claimed that "We must own ours (Indian contribution to mathematics) and be proud of them.
+It acts as an inspiration to the current generation” while critics questioned the meaningful impact of these subjects to an Indian mathematician's career while noting a general trend of nationalist and revivalist agendas overshadowing historical accuracy and academic rigor.